AInora

 Common engineering questions about building AI voice agents for debt collection.

-Engineer the Mini-Miranda into the system prompt as an absolute first-utterance requirement.
-The AI's opening must be: identify the company, state this is an attempt to collect a debt, and that any information obtained will be used for that purpose.
-Make this a non-negotiable instruction at the top of your prompt, above all other behavioral instructions.
-In your test suite, run automated checks against every call transcript to verify the Mini-Miranda was delivered within the first 30 seconds.
-If the AI ever skips it, that is a prompt engineering bug, not a one-off error.
+Engineer the Mini-Miranda as an absolute first-utterance requirement at the top of your system prompt, above all other instructions.
+Run automated checks against every call transcript to verify delivery within the first 30 seconds.
+If the AI ever skips it, that is a prompt engineering bug.

 Skip the Build.
 Keep the Control.